An Approximation of Theta Functions with Applications to Communications: Introduction

+\item We provide a simple explicit formula for computing the approximation for even dimensions.
+An explicit formula can be also derived for odd dimensions. \item We provide an alternative description of the error term that now more explicitly depends on the first minimum and not on the Lipschitz constant. \item As a special case, we motivate the accuracy by a heuristic on the minimality of the error term when the lattice is chosen to be well-rounded of dimension 2 or 3.
+This case is of particular interest for wireless communications.

-\item The maximum-likelihood decoding framework is slightly generalized in Proposition~\ref{prop:decoding_manipulation} to allow for more general lattices than in previous work.
+\item The compute-and-forward ML decoding framework is slightly generalized in Proposition~\ref{prop:decoding_manipulation} to allow for more general lattices than in previous work.
 While the analysis of the function can become more difficult depending on the matrix decomposition used, the decoding procedure can nonetheless be executed by the relay also in this more general setting.

-\item In Lemma~\ref{lem:sum_of_lattices}, we note that the decoding metric can be rewritten as a sum over elements of a lattice only for two sources, rectifying the common belief that this holds for any number of transmitters.
+\item In Lemma~\ref{lem:sum_of_lattices}, we note that the decoding metric can be rewritten as a sum over elements of a lattice only for two sources, rectifying the common belief that this holds for any number of transmitting sources.

-\item Theorem~\ref{thm:lattice_equivalent} establishes a link between the code lattice and the random lattice involved in the ML-decoding metric, allowing to state an explicit design criterion for the code lattice.
+\item Theorem~\ref{thm:lattice_equivalent} establishes a link between the code lattice and the random lattice involved in the ML-decoding metric, allowing to state an explicit design criterion for the code lattice, in contrast to previous implicit criteria.